laurens-in/WSA-Composing-With-Code/doc/slides.md

 ### Plan
 1. Introduction with slides
 	1. What is composition?
+	2. What are data structures?
-	3. What are data structures?
+	3. What are data types
-	4. What is Typescript?
-	5. What could we mean by "composing with code"?
 2. Coding

 ---